Tip-cat

 There are many varieties of the game, but in the most common, the batter, having placed the billet, or "cat", in a small circle on the ground, tips it into the air and hits it to a distance.
-His opponent then offers him a certain number of points, based upon his estimate of the number of hops or jumps necessary to cover the distance.
-If the batter thinks the distance underestimated he is at liberty to decline the offer and measure the distance in jumps, and score the number made.
+Their opponent then makes an offer of a certain number of points, based upon their estimate of the number of hops or jumps necessary to cover the distance.
+If the batter thinks the distance is underestimated, they are at liberty to decline the offer and measure the distance in jumps, and to score the number made.

 In popular culture

 Italo Calvino has written a short story "Making Do" (in English, "Chi si contenta" in Italian), published in the collection Numbers in the Dark and Other Stories in which the only thing left legal for the citizens to do is to play tip-cat (Lippa in the Italian), which they do all day, until even that is forbidden them, too.
 A variant of the Italian 'lippa' is 'lizza'.